What’s this about?

 a. likely have no use for us other than as zoo specimens

-b. be transmitting data so complex we could never hope to read it – just as someone from the 50s would never hope to do anything useful with a DVD.
+b. be transmitting data so complex we could never hope to read it – just as someone from the 50s could never hope to do anything useful with a DVD.

-and if they do need to pop down to pick up samples – they’re CERTAINLY not going to leave the lights on.
+And if they do need to pop down to pick up samples – they’re CERTAINLY not going to leave the lights on so we can see them coming!

 I trust that knocks aliens on the head!